berbix/berbix-react-native/README.md

 # Please contact us before using this library.
+# If you're working on a new integration, please use our [React Native Wrapper](https://github.com/berbix/berbix-react-native-wrapper) instead.

 # Berbix React SDK